 For those looking to improve, and not move, extending your property as part of an internal (and often external) remodel can offer the additional space you need and create a more attractive home.

-If you’re hoping to introduce a contemporary addition to the rear or side of your home, these examples listed below are sure to offer plenty of design ideas and inspiration to get you started.
+When it comes to building an extension, a contemporary addition to the rear or side of your home is a popular choice.
+These examples are sure to offer plenty of design ideas and inspiration to get you started.